Air Berlin, Alitalia sign codeshare deal

 Codeshare deals, however, have not escaped scrutiny as European regulators fret over Abu Dhabi-based Etihad’s growing presence.
 Air Berlin was dealt a blow last week when Germany blocked around half of its codeshare flights with 29-percent shareholder Etihad.

-Etihad has stakes in Air Berlin, Air Seychelles, Virgin Australia, Aer Lingus, Air Serbia and Jet Airways, and is in the process of buying stakes in Alitalia, which needed a government-engineered rescue package to keep it flying in 2013, and Swiss-based Darwin, which is is rebranding as Etihad Regional.
+Etihad has stakes in Air Berlin, Air Seychelles, Virgin Australia (VAH.AX), Aer Lingus AERL.I, Air Serbia and Jet Airways (JET.NS), and is in the process of buying stakes in Alitalia, which needed a government-engineered rescue package to keep it flying in 2013, and Swiss-based Darwin, which is rebranding as Etihad Regional.

 The strategy enables it to expand its network and funnels passengers through its Abu Dhabi hub.